 - Ollier's disease is very rare.
 The estimated prevalence of Ollier's disease is 1/100,000.

 - Solitary endochondromas are most commonly discovered between 20 and 40 years of age but Ollier's disease tends to present before the age of 10 years.

-- Boys are affected twice as often as girls.
+- Males are affected twice as often as females.